 Visiting Oaxaca (pronounced wah-hah-kah) was one of the highlights of our trip to Mexico.
 We had spent a few days eating our way through Mexico City before heading out to Oaxaca and a common thing I noticed on the menus of the restaurants we went to were Oaxacan dishes.
-Naturally, we were both excited to be visiting the city that inspired these cuisines.
+Naturally, we were both excited to visit the city that inspired these cuisines.

 Visiting Oaxaca from Mexico City